hkkcngz/hkkcngz/README.md

 ### Hi there 👋
 ✨

 - 🔭 I’m currently work on Android Developer position.
+Java -> Kotlin.
 - 🌱 I started with Web Development and now I'm progressing in Mobile Development.
 I'm on the Full Stack developer path.
 - 💬 Ask me about Frontend (CSS, React, PWA), Wordpress Development & PHP and Android.
 - 📫 How to reach me: hakki.app